-[ESR05] Dose-response relationships of evening light on human CAP, circadian physiology, and sleep
+[ESR05] Cone photoreceptors contribution on human CAP, circadian physiology, and sleep

-The project ESR05 will investigate the role of different photoreceptors in the human retina and their role in driving non-visual responses during evening light exposure.
+The project ESR05 will investigate the role of cone photoreceptor in the human retina and its role in driving non-visual responses during evening light exposure.
 For this purpose, the project will use novel spectrally tunable lighting sources to target different photoreceptors, with a view to characterize the contribution of the photoreceptors as a function of absolute light level on human CAP.

 Dr. Oliver Stefani